The Activities Screen

 Enabling this option will group all activities from a single device together, so that you can see how much time you spent on each device, and drill down into how you spent your time on an individual device.
 This also lets you easily collapse devices that you are not as interested in, but you might also want to consider our option to filter out specific devices altogether for that.

-• All directories.
+- All directories (default).
 Also creates groups for the directory containing the file's parent directory, and so on.

 Alternative Modes